Know Before You Go - Public Skeleton

 If I am under 19 can I bring a letter of consent from my parent or guardian?

-Unfortunately, we cannot accept letters of consent, we need a parent or guardian present at the time of presentation to sign the waiver.
+Unfortunately not, we need a parent or guardian present at the time of check-in.

 What are the rules around photography/video/point of view cameras?